bonnefoa/kubectl-fzf/README.md

 ```

 It will watch the cluster in the current context.
 If you switch context, `cache_builder` will detect and start watching the new cluster.
 The initial resource listing can be long on big clusters and autocompletion might need 30s+.

+`connect: connection refused` or similar messages are expected if there's network issues/interuptions and `cache_builder` will automatically reconnect.

+### Troubleshooting

 To launch with debug logs activated
 ```shell
 cache_builder -logtostderr -v 14
 ```

 ### Watch a specific namespace

-To create cache for a specific namespace, just run
+By default, all namespaces are watched.
+If you want to build the cache for a specific namespace, run
 ```shell
 cache_builder -n mynamespace
 ```